HyperTag/documentation/src/content/enterprise-destinations/pinterest.md

 In this configuration, `tagId` represents the ID that you've got from the previous step.

-Pinterest also allows sending _Partener Defined events_, which are additional evensts that you've defined for the purpose of audience targeting.
+Pinterest also allows sending _Partner Defined events_, which are additional events that you've defined for the purpose of audience targeting.
 When `handleCustomAsPartnerDefinedEvent` is `true` we'll send your custom's event concatenated name as the event parameter.

 Take the following request: